dbt-labs/rapid-onboarding-exemplar/README.md

 ## Permissions

-Access to the Snowflake warehouse is managed on a per-user basis by the training team.
+Your access to the Snowflake warehouse is managed on a per-user basis by the training team.
 If you need access, open a request in the #training-rapid-onboarding Slack channel.

 ## Using This Project